PedroVictorCoding/volunteer-atlanta/README.md

 # North Atlanta High School Student Lab
-## This the repository of a project for North Atlanta High School, were I was able to build a website for the school, that provides many features for students and teachers
+## This is the repository of a project for North Atlanta High School, were I was able to build a website for the school, that provides many features for students and teachers

 ### Website: [NAHS Student Lab](https://atlantavolunteer.pythonanywhere.com/)